 Known as J. rhenaniae, this giant sea scorpion was an ancient relative of modern-day land scorpions, and obviously much bigger.
-A top predator in its time, this beast had claws with large sharp teeth to grasp and hold slippery fish.
-That’s right, these creatures resided only in the water, and for good reason.
-Although their bodies were huge, their legs were flimsy and any attempt to go on land would lead to a huge collapse.
-The biggest one on record measures a tad over eight feet and likely devoured anything smaller than it was, even members of its own species.
+A top predator in its time, this beast had claws with large, sharp teeth to grasp and hold slippery fish.
+As such, these creatures resided only in the water, and for good reason.
+Although their bodies were huge, their legs were flimsy, and any attempt to go on land would lead to a huge collapse.
+The biggest one on record measures over eight feet in length and likely devoured anything in its path, even members of its own species.

 What’s scarier than a giant sea scorpion?
 A giant cannibalistic sea scorpion.

 Few would consider the modern clam scary, unless it's pitted against its giant prehistoric relative.
 Scientifically named the platyceramus, the giant clam could reach over nine feet in diameter.
 Anything that has the capacity to open up and swallow you whole is frightening.
 Luckily, the platyceramus was only found deep underneath the sea.

 Instead of a small, furry creature loitering around your dumpster, imagine a ten-foot-long, 2,200-pound monster of a rat that could comfortably fend off saber-toothed cats and meat-eating birds.
 That’s the story of the Josephoartigasia monesi, an ancient, bull-sized relative of the rat and the world’s largest recorded rodent.
 This creature most likely fed on aquatic plants and fruits because of the shape of its teeth and lived in South America with an abundance of similar creatures.
 So next time you get scared by a rat, remember that dealing with a small rat is far preferable to dealing with its ancient brethren.